IBM/cloudpakforapps-workshop/workshop/README.md

-# Cloud Native Applications Workshop
+# Workshop: Creating Cloud Native Applications with Cloud Pak for Applications on OpenShift

 ## Agenda